Bakewell, Derbyshire DE45 1PP

 Peak Cycle Hire

 Peak Cycle Hire operates centres at Ashbourne, Derwent and Parsley Hay.
-Most of their equipment is replaced every year.

 Ashbourne Cycle Hire.
 Tel: 01335 343156